Sleep can be your best friend or your worst enemy. Getting the rest your body requires is very important on so many different levels.

 Studies show that the majority of people favor sleeping on either their left or right side of their mattresses.
-While sleeping on your left side can reduce* the symptoms of acid reflux it puts strain on your heart, stomach and lungs.
+While sleeping on your left side can reduce the symptoms of acid reflux it puts a strain on your heart, stomach, and lungs.
 Sleeping on the right side will worsen your heartburn and can restrict your breathing.

 Only about 7% of people sleep on their stomach.
 Although it has been found, in some cases, to reduce snoring and help those who suffer from sleep apnea; this is the worst sleep position out there and you’d better choose a comfortable pillow.